We accept a wide range of qualifications offered for entry to our degrees. We will consider qualifications that are not listed on an individual basis.

 Before you apply you should check the entry requirements for your chosen degree.

-Some degrees have extra requirements such as work experience or a portfolio.
+Some degrees have extra requirements such as work experience or a portfolio, others require you to have studied specific subjects at a certain level prior to entry.
 Where this applies, we will make it clear in the degree information.

 We will consider all qualifications that are of a suitable academic level.
 These include: